Novo Nordisk Transforms Waste into Workspaces

 Focus: Custom Furniture | Recycled Materials | Workplace Design

 SMALLrevolution worked closely with Novo Nordisk to develop a series of custom tabletops and planter boxes.
-By using 100% recycled plastic sourced from Novo’s operations, we ensured that these pieces were not only sustainable but also tightly aligned with the company’s circular goals.
-The project underscores the potential of closed-loop systems, where materials from one part of a business cycle are reintegrated to create new products.
+By using 100% recycled plastic sourced directly from Novo’s Nordisk’s operations, these pieces were designed in order to visibly support the company’s circular ambitions.